jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 to try making a lot of noise in a city park.

-Before reading this guide, you should probably check out [the Park District website](https://www.chicagoparkdistrict.com/permits-rentals/special-event-permit-application-process) to see how they describe the application process.
+Before reading this guide, you should probably check out [the Park District website](https://www.chicagoparkdistrict.com/permits-rentals/special-event-permit-application-process) to see how they describe the permitting process.
 It's surprisingly clear and it will give you a sense of the basic tasks you need to complete in order to secure a permit.
 Consider the following guide to be an addendum to the city's FAQ, providing some extra flavor based on my own personal experience.